hedmana/chess/README.md

 - SFML-2.5.1 (included in the repo)

 ## Build instructions (Linux)
 The project is compiled using CMake.
-Included is a bash script that handles the build:
+Included is a bash script, ```install.sh```, that handles the build:

 ```bash
 #!/bin/sh